brwnow/BER-TLV-Challenge/README.md

 ## Version Bumping

-Version bumping is quite simple, just update the version of the project at `CMakeLists.txt` at the root of the project and `PROJECT_NUMBER` at `doc/Doxyfile` to the new version.
+Version bumping is quite simple, just update the version of the project at `CMakeLists.txt` at the root of the project and `PROJECT_NUMBER` at `doc/Doxyfile` to the new version and generated the documentation again (check [API Documentation](#api-documentation) section).

 ## Contributing